-Rare half dollar coin could sell for $500K
+Rare half dollar coin sells for $504,000

 The other eight coins are either owned by dealers or are on display -- one of the coins is currently part of the National Numismatic Collection in the Smithsonian Institution in Washington, DC.

-Even if the coin sells for half a million dollars, it won't be the most expensive coin of its type.
+Even with the sale price of, the coin isn't the most expensive of its type.

 Another 1838-O half dollar coin sold for $763,750 in 2014.
 Most recently, one fetched $444,000 at a Florida auction last January.